-- Who will explain how an adult approach to care is different than a pediatric approach to care, highlighting the changes in consent and confidentiality? - Will your practice have young adults over age 18 sign a HIPAA form (written at an appropriate reading level) if they wish to allow others to be present in their visit or see their health records? - Who will go over the practice information with the youth/young adult and discuss with them the best way the practice can remind them of their upcoming appointment and the importance of staying connected to the practice and care? - Who will discuss how the youth/young adult can communicate with their clinician/practice about urgent health questions, medication renewals and making and cancelling appointments? - Create a written document to describe the clinic approach to implement the process outlined above. - Educate all team members/staff about the process.
+- Who will explain how an adult approach to care is different than a pediatric approach to care, highlighting the changes in consent and confidentiality? - Will your practice have young adults over age 18 sign a HIPAA form (written at an appropriate reading level) if they wish to allow others to be present in their visit or see their health records? - How will the clinicians in the adult practice decide and agree on the key topics they should discuss with all young adults during their first 1-3 visits (See Got Transition's Sample Content for Initial Visits in Section III.).
+For example: - Who will go over the practice information with the young adult and discuss with the young adult the best way the practice can remind them of their upcoming appointment and the importance of staying connected to the practice and care? - Who will discuss how the young adult can communicate with their clinician/practice about urgent health questions, medication renewals and making and cancelling appointments? - Create a written document to describe the clinic approach to implement the process outlined above. - Educate all team members/staff about the process.

-What is the process to implement transition self-care skills assessments?
+What is the process to implement self-care skills assessments?

-- If an available self-care skills assessment has been customized or your practice/system has developed its own, check that the reading level is appropriate and do a test with 3-4 young adults in your practice (who will be receiving the self-care skills assessment) of different ages and educational levels to see if they have any difficulty understanding the questions or specific words.
-If so, make needed changes to the self-care skills assessment and test again. - Once the self-care skills assessments(s) are ready for use, identify and test the practice's process for conducting it.
-Below are some questions and ideas to think about. - Identify eligible young adults needing a self-care skills assessment and decide: - How often will it be offered?
+• If an available self-care skills assessment has been customized or your practice/system has developed its own, check that the reading level is appropriate and do a test with 3-4 young adults in your practice (who will be receiving the self-care skills assessment) of different ages and educational levels to see if they have any difficulty understanding the questions or specific words.
+If so, make needed changes to the self-care skills assessment and test again.

+- Once the self-care skills assessments(s) are ready for use, identify and test the practice's process for conducting it.
+Below are some questions and ideas to think about. - o Identify eligible young adults needing a self-care skills assessment and decide: - How often will it be offered?
 Every year?
-Every other year? - Will it be sent to the young adult before the visit via mail, email, or the electronic medical records (EMR) portal, and will the completed form be brought to the clinic - Will it be completed in the clinic at the time of the visit?
+Every other year? - Will it be sent to the young adult before the visit via mail, email, or the EMR portal, and will the completed form be brought to the clinic visit? - Will it be completed in the clinic at the time of the visit?
 Will it be completed in a paper form?
-If yes, determine who will incorporate the completed self-care skills assessment into the medical record.

-- Who will administer the self-care assessment in the clinic?
+If yes, determine who will incorporate the completed self-care skills assessment into the medical record. - Who will administer the self-care skills assessment in the clinic?
 Will it be completed in the waiting room or while waiting for the clinician in the clinic room? - Who fills out the self-care skills assessment when there is a legal supported decisionmaking agreement in place? - Will it be completed via a tablet during the visit, and if so, will the results be incorporated into the EMR?
-Who will assist the young adult to prioritize needed skills-building education? - Who will incorporate the needed skills into an HCT plan of care?
-(For more information about an HCT plan of care, see the implementation guide for Core Element 4.) - Who will offer the identified needed education? - What materials or online resources are available in the practice for education around the needed skills for the young adult? - Determine how education will be incorporated into follow-up appointments and documented in the medical record. - Create a written document to describe the practice's process that each eligible patient will follow to complete the self-care skills assessment. - Educate all team members/staff about the process.
+Who will assist the young adult to prioritize needed skills-building education? - Who will incorporate the needed skills into an HCT plan of care (see below)? - o Who will offer the identified needed education? - What materials or online resources are available in the practice for education around the needed skills for the young adult? - Determine how education will be incorporated into follow-up appointments and documented in the medical record. - Create a written document to describe the practice's process that each eligible patient will follow to complete the self-care skills assessment. - Educate all team members/staff about the process.